 Johnson & Johnson talc litigation

-We also represent women in litigation against Johnson & Johnson who claim the company’s baby and body powders caused them to develop ovarian cancer.
+We also represent women in litigation against Johnson & Johnson who claim the company’s baby and body powders caused them to develop ovarian cancer after using the powder for feminine hygiene.
 Read more on talc’s link to ovarian cancer.

 CNN (May 24, 2018) Johnson & Johnson hit with $25.75 million verdict in talc-asbestos case